AlexiaNomena/Correspondence_Analysis_Free_Use/README.md

 </p>

 ### Association clustermap
-Visualising the strenght of the association between the variables and identify similar clusters (similarity in the strenght of the associations)
+Visualising the strenght of the association between the variables

+Identify similar clusters (similarity in the strenght of the associations)

 <p align="center">
   <img src="Figures/CA/Cmap_Assoc.png" width="800">